| De

 is now rarely used because it causes

-great pain for the mother."
+great pain for the mother.""Presence in the

 bra of a small square of gauze, which